 Introduction & Context

-This calculation converts theoretical equilibrium stages into actual physical trays required for distillation columns or similar separation processes.
-It accounts for overall tray efficiencyoverall), which quantifies how effectively real trays approximate ideal equilibrium behavior.
-This is critical in chemical engineering design to determine column height and hardware requirements, ensuring economic feasibility and operational safety.
+This calculation converts theoretical equilibrium stages into the actual physical trays required for distillation columns or similar separation processes, and it relies on the overall tray efficiency (η overall).
+For a detailed method on determining that efficiency, see the stage efficiency (Murphee Efficiency) calculation.
+Accurately accounting for η overall is critical in chemical engineering design to determine column height and hardware requirements, ensuring economic feasibility and operational safety.

 Methodology & Formulas